rogerchan1226/cll/README.md

 ### cll means "C Language Learning".
-So this `repo` only build for record my C traning.
+So this `repo` was build ed for recording my C traning and linux programing.

 # Table of Contents